 Morphological evolution and ecology of the Deinotheriidae

 Teeth of Deinotheriidae show a remarkable increase of their dimensions throughout their evolution (Pickford & Pourabrishami 2013) which reflects an evolution toward larger size for the whole family (Aiglstorfer et al. 2014, Codrea & Margin 2009).
 According to Agustí & Antón (2002), the Prodeinotherium was 2 metres tall at the shoulder, while Deinotherium might have reached 4 metres.
 Some species of Deinotheriidae presented body mass far greater than those of extant elephants.
 For comparison, the greatest recorded weight of an African elephant is 6.64 tons (Larramendi 2016), whereas the average ranges between 4 and 5 tons.
 The most ancestral deinotheres, Chilgatherium harrisi, weighed already 1.5 tonnes (Sanders et al. 2004), Prodeinotherium bavaricum and P. hobleyi weighed nearly 4 tonnes, Deinotherium bozasi about 9 tonnes, D. levius about 10 tonnes, while D. giganteum and D. proavum greatly exceeded 10 tonnes (Larramendi 2016).
 All the Deinotheriidae representatives are therefore mega herbivores, i.e. mammals that feed on plants and reach a body mass of at least a tonne or more at an adult age (Owen-Smith 1988).
-Throughout the evolution of terrestrial mammals, a maximal limit of body mass of the mega herbivores could be of approximately 17 tonnes, estimated weight for Paraceratherium transouralicum (Rhinocerotoidea of the lower Oligocene in Eurasia) and some specimens of Deinotherium from the Late Miocene of Eurasia and Africa (Smith et al. 2010).
+Throughout the evolution of terrestrial mammals, a maximal limit of body mass of the mega herbivores could be of approximately 17 tonnes, estimated weight for Paraceratherium transouralicum (Rhinocerotoidea of the lower Oligocene in Eurasia) and some specimens of Deinotherium from the late Miocene of Eurasia and Africa (Smith et al. 2010).
 Nowadays, mega herbivores include elephants, most of rhinoceros, hippopotamus and giraffes, however none of these mammals reach 10 tonnes (Owen-Smith 1988).